-It can lead to a future in business either via University or after Sixth Form.
-The vast majority of careers are in business.
+It can lead to a future in business either via university or an apprenticeship.
+Many careers are in business.
 BTEC Business will provide you with the knowledge and skills for careers in Human Resource Management, Operations Management, Marketing or Accounting and Finance.

 Students wishing to study Business will need to satisfy the entry requirements to Arthur Mellows Sixth Form.
-If students have studied Business at Level 2, they must have achieved at least a Pass or Grade 5.
+If students have studied Business or Enterprise at Level 2, they must have achieved at least a Pass or Grade 5.
 Enthusiasm for the subject and a good work ethic are also vital for success.

-Media Studies Cambridge Technical Level 3 in Digital Media
+Digital Media - Cambridge Technical Level 3 Extended Certificate

-Why should I study Media Studies?
+Why should I study Media Studies as a vocational course?